Cyclone Eloise: Mozambique

 Teams were sent out on 23 January to assess damage on transmission lines and pylons, and to figure out repair.
 President Filipe Nyusi set to travel to affected areas.
 The UNFPA delivered seven tents to serve as temporary health centers, as well as woman-friendly spaces.
 They are also on standby to give out 500 dignity kits containing essential items for vulnerable women and girls.
 They are also focusing on responses to help mitigate gender-based violence.
 At least 8,000 people were said to be displaced at the time.
 Over 20 accommodation centers were opened for people to take shelter in.
 This number then rose to 32.
 IFRC Africa sent out nearly 360,000 swiss francs for a disaster relief fund to help affected families.

 Nine Accommodation centres activated in Dondo and Muasa districts were deactivated by INGD.
 Food, tents, potable water, hygiene kits, and many other items were in critical need as the storm passed.
 As many as 10 people were living inside of some emergency tents at one time.
 Over 8,700 people were living in 16 temporary shelters in the port of Beira, due to Eloise's damages.
-The United Kingdoms foreign office said on 26 January that they would donate £1 million ($1.37 million) to help aid Mozambique's recovery.
+The United Kingdom's foreign office said on 26 January that they would donate £1 million ($1.37 million) to help aid Mozambique's recovery.
 They also sent out a team of relief workers to assess damage and humanitarian needs.
 The number of those affected were at 248,481 with 16,693 displaced, according to data released by the INGD, along with a total of 17,000 houses.
 Flooding in the lower Limpopo river basin in the country was expected to peak around 26 or 27 January, according to the FCDO.
 IOM provided soap and limited amounts of cloth face masks to the most vulnerable.
 They also attempted to give out information regarding to social distancing, but circumstances at the time proved it to be difficult.
 Prime Minister Carlos Carlos Agostinho do Rosário visited the Sofala province on 25 January, and called on local residing in areas at risk of even more flooding to evacuate to safer grounds.
 More than 90,000 children were affected.
 Psychosocial support were also of high importance.
 UNICEF handed out prepositioned basic household and hygiene items, water purification products, and tarpaulin sheets for up to 20,000 people.